tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 `Implementations` should carefully consider the assumptions inherent in the environment on which Tests are being run.
 For example, the FilteredPush `Implementations` in `event_date_qc` (Morris & Lowery 2025), `sci_name_qc` (Morris & Dou 2025), `rec_occur_qc` (Morris 2025), and `geo_ref_qc` (Morris & Lowery 2025b), expect that all data will be presented to the Test methods as strings.
 Therefore each Test `Implementation` that deals with numeric values must convert the input strings to appropriate numeric types for evaluation, and can use the failure to convert the data type as a means to identify INTERNAL_PREREQUISITES_NOT_MET.

-## 7 Presentation of Results
+## 7 Presentation of Results (normative)

-The BDQ standard is agnostic about the form and appearance of `Data Quality Report`s (e.g., as aggregated results, on web pages for individual records, as spreadsheets of results with issues for quality control, etc.).
+The BDQ standard is agnostic about the form and appearance of `Data Quality Reports` (e.g., as aggregated results, on web pages for individual records, as spreadsheets of results with issues for quality control, etc.).

-### 7.1 Data Quality Reports
+### 7.1 Data Quality Reports (normative)

 #### 7.1.1 Identifying Tests (normative)